 In 2011, Caritas Moldova tried to look at the future from a clean page and to let the Holy Spirit to inspire new activities.
 Such an approach resulted in elaboration of a new Strategic Plan 2012-2016.

-• Assistance and Medical Care of the vulnerable groups
+• Assistance and Medical Care

-• Social Assistance of vulnerable groups
+• Social Assistance

 • Education, Prevention and Youth